 This paper shows how an airline monopoly uses refundable and non-refundable tickets to screen consumers who are uncertain about their travel.
 Our theoretical model predicts that the difference between these two fares diminishes as individual demand uncertainty is resolved.
 Using an original data set from U.S. airline markets, we find strong evidence supporting our model.
 Price discrimination opportunities through refund contracts decline as the departure date nears and individuals learn about their demand.

-Market Making with Convex Quotes (Coauthor: Haeshin Hwang) Finance Research Letters, forthcoming.
+Market Making with Convex Quotes (Coauthor: Haeshin Hwang) Finance Research Letters, November 2020.

 We investigate equilibrium properties of a quote-driven market where price is convex in order size.
 As the degree of convexity increases, the distribution of incoming order contracts and becomes bimodal.
 Nonetheless, all of these equilibria tolerate the same level of information asymmetry between traders and market makers, and also induce the same distribution of equilibrium price.